History

 Three miles from town, the new site, with a frame house and chapel, provided a view across the prairie of the Clearwater and Bitterroot Mountains, glimpses of the rocky Seven Devils mountain range and a permeating aroma of pine which reminded the Swiss sisters of their homeland.

-In the 1920s, the present Monastery of St. Gertrude was built, hewn from blue porphyry stone which was quarried from the hill behind it.
+In the 1920s, the present Monastery of St. Gertrude was built using blue porphyry stone quarried from the hill on the property.
 The chapel is now on the National Register of Historic Places.
 By the time the new convent was completed and dedicated to St. Gertrude the Great, the Benedictine Sisters were engaged in many works for the Church.

 The pressing needs of the pioneer families in Idaho called the Benedictine Sisters to respond quickly and effectively, first on the Camas Prairie, then throughout the state.
 For the next 50 years, St. Gertrude’s Monastery continued to establish and staff schools throughout Idaho.